 Knobby raised an eyebrow.

 Mac said, “What?
-Shoot a surrendering suspect?
-You must be daft.
-O’Donnell will have twenty years in prison to see the error of his ways.
+Shoot a surrendering suspect?"
+He grinned, "the paperwork would take all night, mate.
+No, O’Donnell will have twenty years in prison to see the error of his ways.
 Now let’s get out of this sodding rain!”

 If you'd like to be advised when I publish new short stories, please enter your email into the short form on the Contact page.